Chizara-Ikelua/Wheel-of-Prizes-Application/README.md

     };

 ### Codes Explained
-The above code starts by definig the constanrs fr the number of rows, columns, symbo counts, and symbol  values used in the game.
+The above code starts by defining the constraints for the number of rows, columns, symbol counts, and symbol values used in the game.

-Then the code defines each of the functions mentioned above. thesefunctions handle input validation, random symbol selection, calculations and printing.
+Then the code defines each of the functions mentioned above.
+These functions handle input validation, random symbol selection, calculations and printing.

-After the funtion are defined,the'game()' function is called to start the game loop.
-The user is then prompted to enter a deposit amount, and then the game will continue unti te user runs outof money or deccides o stop playing.
-Each iteration of the game follows this sequencee: deposit -> number of lines -> bet amount -> spin -> print rows -> calcuate winnings -> update balance -> check if the user wants to play again.
+After the function is defined,the'game()' function is called to start the game loop.
+The user is then prompted to enter a deposit amount, and then the game will continue until the user runs out of money or decides o stop playing.
+Each iteration of the game follows this sequence: deposit -> number of lines -> bet amount -> spin -> print rows -> calculate winnings -> update balance -> check if the user wants to play again.